benfreke/oc-menumanager-plugin/README.md

 ## Versions ##

-**Currently 1.3.1**
+**Currently 1.3.2**

+### 1.3.2

+- Bug fixed where param checking breaks active query.
+Thanks @alxy

 ### 1.3.1

 - Bug fixed where incorrect active menu was set
-- JSON validation of parameters has been added courtesy
+- JSON validation of parameters has been added
 - Both courtesy of @whsol

 ### 1.3.0